 Anyone who is under the age of 13 is able to fish in the UK without a licence – there is no legal requirement for children under 13 to carry a licence.
 Children who are aged between 13 – 16 can still fish for free, but they are still required to register for a junior licence.
 This registration can be done through the gov.uk website.

 How much does a fishing licence cost?

-In 2018 the range of fishing licences in the UK are charged at the following rates:
+In 2023 the range of fishing licences in England and Wales are charged at the following rates: